oroinc/documentation/user_guide/my_oro/my_user_page.rst

   :guilabel:`Assign Task`—Click this action button to assign a task.
 See the :ref:`Assign a Task <doc-my-user-actions-task>` action description.

-  :guilabel:`Change Password`—Click this action button to change a password.
+  :guilabel:`Change Password`—Click this action button to change the password.
 See the :ref:`Change a Password <doc-my-user-actions-change-password>` action description.

   :guilabel:`Reset Password`—Click this action button to reset a password.
 See the :ref:`Reset a Password <doc-my-user-actions-reset-password>` action description.